microsoft/Requirements/README.md

 <#
 .SYNOPSIS
-  Ensures a storage ccount exists in Azure
+  Returns a Requirement that ensures a storage ccount exists in Azure
 #>
 function New-StorageAccountRequirement {
     @{